Brian Jennett,

 TEAM

-Our practice is built around a small group of senior professionals with expertise in urban planning, real estate, and economic analysis, and we have worked together for over 15 years.
-We work directly with clients on projects that require integrated thinking across market analysis, development strategy, planning & design, financial feasibility, implementation, and management strategy.
+Our practice is built around a small group of senior professionals with specialized expertise in urban planning, design, real estate, and land economics, and we have worked together for over 15 years.

-Unlike large consulting firms, our work is led and executed by experienced principals.
-This allows us to engage deeply with each project and maintain close collaboration with clients throughout the process.
-Our approach combines the analytical rigor of real estate economics with the practical realities of planning and development.
-Our clients include cities, public agencies, developers, and institutions addressing complex development and growth challenges.
+Unlike large consulting firms, our work is conducted by experienced principals, and we have limited overhead.
+This allows us to engage deeply with each project and maintain close collaboration with clients and their stakeholders throughout the process.
+Our approach combines the analytical rigor of business and economics with the practical realities of planning, development, and implementation.

 Brian Jennett,